Erik Gandini: GitmoGitmo – The New Rules of War is a documentary about the Guantanamo Bay detention camp by Erik Gandini and Tarik Saleh. The film features interviews with Janis Karpinski, Mehdi Ghezali and Geoffrey Miller, among others. Gitmo premiered at IDFA in 2005, and reached mainstream theaters in Sweden on February 10, 2006. It won a Jury award as best documentary at the 2006 Seattle International Film Festival,

-In July 2012, after a suicide bomb attack that left seven people dead in the Bulgarian city of Burgas on a bus carrying Israeli tourists, Gitmo's main character and former Guantanamo detainee Mehdi Ghezali was named in Bulgarian and Israeli media as the main suspect.
-The Swedish Secret services denied soon after categorically his involvement but his name picture had already been widely exposed in the world press.

 Videocracy

-Erik Gandini's 2009 feature-length documentary Videocracy is so far his most successful film.
-The film, produced and directed by Gandini, explores how Italy has been pushed to the brink of moral melt-down under the rule of Silvio Berlusconi.
+The 2009 feature-length documentary Videocracy that shot Gandini into international fame, explores how Italy transformed culturally and morally under the dominance of Silvio Berlusconi.
 When it premiered at the Venice International Film Festival, its trailer was banned by Italian state broadcaster RAI, stirring an international controversy.
 When widely released in theaters across Italy, it climbed to the fourth position on the Italian Box Office the first weekend.Videocracy was voted best documentary film at the Toronto International Film Festival by a critics poll conducted by Indy Wire and chosen as one of the best documentaries in 2010 by The Guardian top critic Peter Bradshaw.

 "The Evilness of Banality"

 To explain the cultural phenomenon of Berlusconismo, Erik Gandini coined the expression "The Evilness of Banality", thus paraphrasing Hannah Arendt's banality of evil.

 In 2010, Erik Gandini was appointed visiting professor at Karlstad University, Global Media Studies.
-Besides his professional career as a director and producer, Gandini lectures extensively about film, politics and media, in Sweden, Italy and around the world.
+Besides his professional career as a director and producer, Gandini lectures extensively about film and the power of modern ideas in Sweden, Italy and around the world.